-With a BA in Theatre from University of Central Florida, Hillary has a decade of experience working professionally as a teaching artist, director, producer, and youth theatre program director in Colorado and Florida.
+With a BA in Theatre from University of Central Florida, Hillary (she/her) has a decade of experience working professionally as a teaching artist, director, producer, and youth theatre program director in Colorado and Florida.
 In these capacities, Hillary took a leadership role in her community as an arts advocate and was instrumental in growing existing programs both artistically and administratively.
 Her work with community outreach, marketing efforts and grant preparation, was critical to both the organizational impact on the community, but also its ability to be sustainable.

 Hillary began her love for theatre at the age of three.
 Knowing the positive impact it brought into her life, her passions grew into a desire to share this art and her skills with the next generation.
 Hillary is very excited to begin a new journey at WTP, and becoming a part of the Wellesley Community.

 “I believe that the theatre arts further one’s character, understanding, and growth as an individual.
 My goal as an educator is to inspire students to create, explore, think critically, have an understanding of what’s going on around them and enjoy every minute of it!”

 For over 25 years, Ben (he/him) has worked in all aspects of the theatre as a performer, director, designer, technician, carpenter, and youth educator.
 Ben attended Florida School of the Arts majoring in Acting and pursuing his Associate in Science degree.
 Later, he formally expanded his knowledge in Technical Direction with a B.F.A. from the University of North Carolina School of the Arts.